April Abele Isaacson is the Managing Partner for the firm's San Francisco office.

 April previously served for nearly five years as in-house counsel at a public specialty pharmaceutical company where she provided broad intellectual property and regulatory strategic counseling during all stages of product development and managed numerous Hatch-Waxman litigations.
-She also served as a partner at a major international law firm and at a predecessor firm to Kilpatrick Townsend.
+Prior to that role, she served as a partner at a major international law firm and at a predecessor firm to Kilpatrick Townsend.

-April began her legal career as a U.S. Navy JAG Corps prosecutor where she won several high profile jury cases and earned multiple achievement medals and letters of commendation for superior service and leadership.
-Prior to attending law school, she was an HIV/AIDS research scientist at Boston Children’s Hospital.
+April began her legal career as a U.S. Navy JAG Corps prosecutor where she won several high-profile jury cases and earned multiple achievement medals and letters of commendation for superior service and leadership.
+Before attending law school, she was an HIV/AIDS research scientist at Boston Children’s Hospital.

-Representing a pharmaceutical company in Hatch-Waxman litigations concerning a drug for treatment of opioid-induced constipation.
+Representing a pharmaceutical company in Hatch-Waxman litigations concerning a drug for early onset childhood epilepsy.